shoreline-chrism/shoreline-wp-to-jekyll/_pages/another-test-page.md

 ---
 Testing to see if we can turn off page syncing through Customizer setting.
 Adding another line.

 And another one.
 Or another one.
 And another line.

+[wpghs target='view' type='link' text='Here is my post on GitHub']

 Does that shortcode work?